BladeScraper-Designs/Ethos_BattSelector/README.md

 # BattSelector
-Battery selection and alerts widget for FrSky Ethos.
+Battery selection widget for FrSky Ethos.
 Requires Ethos Version 1.5.10 or higher.<br>
 Perfect for flying multiple size batteries on a single model, or multiple aircraft on a single model file.
 Or Both.

 ## Installation